MdotKvist/MdotKvist/README.md

 -  Hi, I’m @MdotKvist AKA.
 Kvist.
--  I’m currently Studying at Mercantec in Viborg Denmark.
+-  I’m currently Studying as a Programmer at Mercantec in Viborg Denmark.
 -  When i finish projects, i will upload the files in a repositori here for y'all to look at and get inspired.
 -  I'm gonna use this as some kind of portfolio for my projects!